raychan6/nikola-jokic-machine-learning-project/README.md

 ## Question: Can I predict whether the Denver Nuggets will win a regular season game solely based on Nikola Jokic's performance?

-### This was my first experience with building machine learning models.
+### The datasets were obtained from Basketball Reference.
+This was my first experience with building machine learning models.
 The HTML file walks through my thought process, code, and conclusions.
 Below is a summary of my work:

 - Built a logistic regression, support vector machines, random forest, and boosted trees model
 - Support vector machines model performed the best, correctly predicting about 90% of wins and 90% of losses solely based on Jokic's stats